 Who is a Community Liaison?

 Similar to the traditional executive board positions in a student organization (president, vice president, treasurer, secretary), each student club and athletic team elects, selects, or appoints a Community Liaison who serves for the duration of an academic year.
-The Community Liaison is primarily responsible to his or her club or team but also works with and is resourced by the Harward Center for Community Partnerships and the Office of Campus Life.
+Community Liaisons are primarily responsible to their club or team but also work with and are resourced by the Harward Center for Community Partnerships and the Office of Campus Life.

 What is the Community Liaison position?
 Community Liaisons are student leaders who:

 - Educate their club/team about the unique character, assets, and needs of the local community